GoogleCloudPlatform/cloud-hackathons/hacks/intro-to-gke/README.md

 ### Description

-In this challenge, you will create a single GKE cluster as per these specifications:
+In this challenge, you will create a single *Standard* GKE cluster as per these specifications:

 - An initial node pool of machine type: `n1-standard-2`
 - An initial node pool size of 3
 - Located in a GCP zone near you

 > **Note** Although you can create this cluster using the Google Cloud Console UI, we encourage you to explore and figure out how to create clusters using the `gcloud` CLI tool.

+> **Note** Creating a cluster will take 5-7 minutes.

 ### Success Criteria